Denver Homes Online

 "Buying Now Cheaper For Millions"

-NO COURT APPROVAL YET
+COURT APPROVAL PENDING

 2 NEW RULES OF PROPOSED SETTLEMENT